-A labor doula is a trained childbirth professional who supports women throughout the prenatal and initial postpartum period, and particularly during birth.
+A labor doula is a trained childbirth professional who supports people throughout the prenatal and initial postpartum period, and particularly during birth.
 We use massage, hydrotherapy, positioning, and many other tools to offer women emotional and physical support as they birth their babies.

 A postpartum doula works with families after the baby is born.
 We offer assistance with basic newborn care and baby-wearing, breastfeeding support and education, light household tasks, and whatever else will help the family get off to a great start.